hazelcast/hazelcast/hazelcast-documentation/src/HazelcastConfiguration/NetworkConfiguration.md

 ### Port

 You can specify the ports which Hazelcast will use to communicate between cluster members.
 Its default value is `5701`.
-Sample configurations are shown below.
+Example configurations are shown below.

 **Declarative:**